Hi kids! We’ve updated our video submission tips for Dragon Con 2014!

 These videos run on the hotel channels during the convention, mostly fan submissions that don’t fit what we program between panels (too long, too serious, etc.).
 Fans do all kinds of great video work, so we want to make sure it gets seen somewhere during the convention.

-Unlike the Dragon*ConTV spots there are no hard time limits for fan films & music videos, but remember your audience is here for the convention and might not be willing to sit through really long videos while there’s a 52,000 person party going on right outside their door (in other words, as this sentence illustrates, shorter may be better).
-We’re also a little less concerned about music rights, since playback at the hotels should be covered by the convention’s ASCAP/BMI license … but original content always makes us happier than re-hashed clips.
+For 2014, we’re introducing a time limit on fan films and music videos – nothing longer than 10 minutes (including credits).
+Remember your audience is here for the convention and might not be willing to sit through really long videos while there’s a 60,000+ person party going on right outside their door (in other words, as this sentence illustrates, shorter may be better).
+We’re also a little less concerned about music rights, but original content always makes us happier.

-A note regarding music videos: we’re no longer taking fan music videos or AMVs.
+Another note regarding music videos: we’re no longer taking fan music videos or AMVs.
 We have seen some quality work where fans combine their favorite song and favorite genre, but that’s not what we’re featuring.
 Dragon*Con has a wonderful “Fandom Music Video Awards Contest” that’s a better fit for these videos.
-We prefer videos with original footage and lyrics, even if they are song parodies (see “I’m On A Blimp” for reference).
+We prefer videos with original footage and lyrics, even if they are song parodies (see “Last Dragon Con” and “Comic Book Shop” for reference).

 Video Review & Acceptance Process

-I could make up some really complicated process, but it’s actually pretty damn easy …
+I could make up some really complicated process, but it’s actually pretty easy …

 - People send in videos – firstname.lastname@example.org